 How embracing both fixed and growth mindsets simultaneously can fuel sustainable innovation

-Gaia and Andrew Grant (Keynote and workshop presenters at innovation2018)
+Gaia and Andrew Grant

 Is it more important to focus on sustaining and maintaining current operations, or to focus on survival in the future?
 This can be a critical question for organisations recognising the need to remain both enduring and competitive.

 As the Head of Innovation of a large international organisation we recently interviewed has identified, “Innovation happens in the here and now – but where you start to have competing needs for innovating in the future, that can be challenging, because the here and now tends to dominate.”

 Research from the University of California has in fact indicated that most innovative organisations are ‘ambidextrous’, particularly when it comes to fixed vs growth mindsets.
 They are able to focus on incremental updates and on radical breakthrough innovations.

 We refer to the apparently contradictory yet interrelated approaches required as ‘Exploration’ mode and ‘Preservation’ mode, and our research has further revealed that few organisations are effectively able to manage both.